rpmeir/dotnet-skeleton/README.md

 - Stick with **naming conventions** like `MethodName_ExpectedBehavior_Scenario` for clarity.
 - Keep tests **fast**, **focused**, and **isolated**—especially in a clean architecture setup.

 ---

-If you want, I can generate all the project scaffolding using MSTest in a Copilot Page so you can edit and organize everything easily.
-Want me to start that for you?
-Or maybe explore integration tests or CI workflows next?

----